KhennieA/OLA-KEHINDE-AYOTOLA---CYBERSECURITY-PORTFOLIO/README.md

 - threats to assets
 - vulnerabilities in the organisation
 - event chain
-- Key riska to the organisation
+- Key risks to the organisation
 - mapped relevant ISO 27001 controls
 - prioritized technical recommendations